If you are a true animal lover, Botswana is arguably the best country in all of Africa to experience the continent’s incredible wildlife.

 This means you have a better chance of getting up close to them without them running away.

-And not only that, you can even explore Botswana’s lush landscapes and majestic wildlife in the company of a local vegan guide!
+There are a number of options when it comes to exploring Botswana, from budget backpacker tours to luxury camping safaris.
+And you can even explore Botswana’s lush landscapes and majestic wildlife in the company of a local vegan guide!

 This is quite a rarity, because veganism is not yet well known in most African countries, so local vegans are few and far between.
 But in the Okavango Delta I had the great privilege of meeting a local animal lover who followed his heart at a young age and has been vegan for more than 20 years.

 He now devotes his life to creating magical experiences for overseas visitors and educating them about the Okavango Delta's animals and environment as the region's only vegan guide.

 I’ve been lucky enough to go on safari in several African countries, and my safari in Botswana was my favorite out of all of them.
 Being guided by someone who has a deep love and respect for the animals made it an unforgettable experience.

 What is the Okavango Delta?

 The landscapes in Botswana are unique.
 While much of the country is savanna covered in grasses and shrubs, the Okavango Delta is an intricate maze of winding water channels, swaying reeds, and miniature islands.